 - Regularly recycle old newspaper, cardboard, and boxes.
-Bugs and rodents love to burrow in these warm and cozy materials.
+Bugs love to burrow in these warm and cozy materials.

 Mosquitoes and cockroaches are particularly drawn to bodies of water, so keep the house dry whenever possible.

-- A full sink is basically a cockroach swimming pool, so drain water as soon as the dishes are done.
+- A full sink is basically a cockroach swimming pool (come on, guys, sauna’s closing), so drain that water as soon as the dishes are done.